PaddlePaddle/PaddleRS/docs/data/rs_data_en.md

 The difference between RGBD image and RGB image is that there is an extra D channel, namely depth.
 Depth images are similar to grayscale images, except that each pixel value represents the actual distance of the sensor from the object.
 Generally, RGB data and depth data in RGBD images are registered with each other.
 Depth image provides height information that RGB image does not have, and can distinguish some ground objects with similar spectral characteristics in some downstream tasks.

-## 5 The preprocessing of Remote Sensing Image
+## 5 The Preprocessing of Remote Sensing Image

 Compared with natural images, the preprocessing of remote sensing images is very complicated.
 Specifically, it can be divided into the following steps: